hjwp/marriage-figaro-norway/act4.md

 > stick up for each other?

     Hvorfor er det bare når vi
-    ikke konkurrerer at vi kvinner
+    ikke knives at vi kvinner
     støtter hverandre?